dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 We will be covering three things today:
 1. Using linux command line to navigate directories and files on the course server (and your project directory).
-2. installing ``VSCode`` for coding (if you have not already) and setting up an ssh connection so you can edit code on the course server directly
+2. Installing ``VSCode`` for coding (if you have not already) and setting up an ssh connection so you can edit code on the course server directly
-3. Making sure you access the project data on the coufrse database using psql and dbeaver.
+3. Making sure you access the project data on the course database using psql and dbeaver.

+## Tasks for today
+1. [Repeat what we did last week](#recap-from-last-week): ssh to server, psql, dbeaver to make sure we remember
+2.

 ### Basic tools for common tasks